Identifiable paths and cycles in linear compartmental models: Identifiable path/cycle models

 \begin{proof} We have that the dimension of the image of the coefficient map is bounded above by the expected number of coefficients, as it cannot exceed the number of coefficients.
 Thus $|E|+|In \cup Out| \leq $ the expected number of coefficients. \end{proof}

-\begin{defn} [Edge formula] We say that a model has a number of edges given by the \textit{edge formula} if the number of edges $|E|$ satisfies $|E|+|In \cup Out| \leq$ the expected number of coefficients. \end{defn}
+\begin{defn} [Edge inequality] We say that a model has a number of edges given by the \textit{edge inequality} if the number of edges $|E|$ satisfies $|E|+|In \cup Out| \leq$ the expected number of coefficients. \end{defn}

 We can also show that the property of being strongly input-output connected is a necessary condition for having expected dimension in the case of maximal number of edges.